Colliding beam fusion: Direct acceleration

 The energy levels needed to overcome the coulomb barrier, about 100 keV for D-T fuel, corresponds to millions of degrees, but is within the energy range that can be provided by even the smallest particle accelerators.
 For instance, the very first cyclotron, built in 1932, was capable of producing 4.8 MeV in a device that fit on a tabletop.

 The original earthbound fusion reactions were created by such a device at the Cavendish Laboratory at Cambridge University.
 In 1934, Mark Oliphant, Paul Harteck and Ernest Rutherford used a new type of power supply to power a device not unlike an electron gun to shoot deuterium nuclei into a metal foil infused with deuterium, lithium or other light elements.
 This apparatus allowed them to study the nuclear cross section of the various reactions, and it was their work that produced the 100 keV figure.

 The chance that any given deuteron will hit one of the deuterium atoms in the metal foil is vanishingly small.
 The experiment only succeeded because it ran for extended periods, and the rare reactions that did occur were so powerful that they could not be missed.
 But as the basis of a system for power production it simply wouldn't work; the vast majority of the accelerated deuterons goes right through the foil without undergoing a collision, and all the energy put into accelerating it is lost.
-The small number of reactions that do occur give off far less energy that what is fed into the accelerator.
+The small number of reactions that do occur give off far less energy than what is fed into the accelerator.

 A somewhat related concept was explored by Stanislaw Ulam and Jim Tuck at Los Alamos shortly after World War II.
 In this system, deuterium was infused into metal like the Cavendish experiments, but then formed into a cone and inserted into shaped charge warheads.
 Two such warheads were aimed at each other and fired, forming rapidly moving jets of deuterized metal that collided.
 These experiments were carried out in 1946 but failed to turn up any evidence of fusion reactions.